Quantifying energy fluence and its uncertainty for radio emission from particle cascades in the presence of noise: Rice-distribution Method

 where $L_\mathrm{H}$ is the length of the Hann window and $N_\mathrm{H}$ is the total number of samples covered by its two halves.

 To properly define the \textbf{signal window}, we employ the Tukey window just introduced.
-First, we fix $L_\mathrm{tot}=140$\,ns, and $L_\mathrm{H}=40$\,ns, then, we clip the time trace around the pulse position $t_\mathrm{peak}$ such that the resulting clipped trace has a length equal to $L_\mathrm{tot}$.
+First, we fix $L_\mathrm{tot}$\,$=$\,140\,ns, and $L_\mathrm{H}$\,$=$\,40\,ns, then, we clip the time trace around the pulse position $t_\mathrm{peak}$ such that the resulting clipped trace has a length equal to $L_\mathrm{tot}$.
 Finally, we apply the Tukey window and we perform the FFT of the windowed trace.
-Because of the usage of windowing, the resulting spectrum could present a non-negligible contribution outside the sensitive frequency bandwidth of interest.
-For this reason, these spectral amplitudes are filtered out.
+Because of the usage of windowing, the time trace is damped at the edges of the signal window, where usually the noise is stronger than the signal (see figure \ref{fig:rice_wind_spectra}).
+The resulting spectrum could present a non-negligible contribution outside the sensitive frequency band of interest, mainly due to the noise.
+For this reason, these spectral amplitudes are not considered.
 To evaluate the noise level of the measurement, we now define \textbf{$N$ noise windows}.
 Starting from the beginning of the trace, we apply the Tukey window every multiple of $L_\mathrm{tot}$, until we cover the entire trace length.
-We take care of skipping the signal window and applying an additional spacing to reduce the signal contribution to the noise evaluation.
-In this work, we use a spacing of $\pm$20\,ns and the same $L_\mathrm{tot}$ and $L_\mathrm{H}$ employed for the signal window.
-This results in having about $N\approx60$ noise windows per measured trace.
-After performing the FFT in each window, we filter the spectra obtaining the same number of spectral amplitudes as achieved from the signal window.
-In figure \ref{fig:rice_wind_spectra}, we show the frequency spectra obtained from the signal window and one of the neighboring noise windows, after applying the Tukey function to a time trace of our data set.
-Note that by filtering the frequencies outside the 30-80\,MHz bandwidth, we get M=7 spectral amplitudes.
+We take care of skipping the signal window and applying additional spacing to reduce the signal contribution to the noise evaluation.
+In this work, we use a spacing of $\pm$\,20\,ns and the same $L_\mathrm{tot}$ and $L_\mathrm{H}$ employed for the signal window.
+This results in having about $N$\,$\approx$\,60 noise windows per measured trace.
+We perform the FFT in each noise window and we exclude the spectral amplitudes outside the sensitive frequency band of interest, as done in the signal window.
+As shown in figure \ref{fig:rice_wind_spectra}, we get $M$\,$=$\,7 spectral amplitudes within the 30-80\,MHz bandwidth both for the signal window and each of the noise windows.